Davitdon/PSD_Importer/README.md

 Dragging and dropping psds from file system doesn't work.
 I was too lazy to find out the solution

-So I made a PSD Importer Dock,
+Created a PSD Importer Dock,

 Drag and Drop a .psd file into the PSD_Importer Dock (From External external file system) or